 2.1 Study Site

 The study was conducted around July to August, 2025 in Lumbayao Dam (7.947051°N, 125.244775°E), located in Valencia City, Bukidnon, Philippines.
 The longitudinal transect of the dam was categorized into three distinct ecological gradients to represent the physical and chemical metamorphosis of the water body as it moves toward the impoundment.
 The Riverine Zone (RZ) is located at the inflow point (7.946086°N, 125.250750°E), this is characterized by shallow depths and high water velocity, maintaining the lotic properties of the source river.
-Progressing downstream, the Transitional Zone which situated at the intermediate region (7.947822°N, 125.246612°E), this area marks where the river's kinetic energy begins to dissipate as the basin widens and deepens.
+Progressing downstream, the Transitional Zone (TZ) which situated at the intermediate region (7.947822°N, 125.246612°E), this area marks where the river's kinetic energy begins to dissipate as the basin widens and deepens.
 Lastly, the Lacustrine Zone (LZ) is immediately behind the dam wall (7.947734°N ,125.244768°E), this zone represents a true lentic (still water) environment characterized by maximum depth, high water residence time, and increased transparency.

 Figure 1.
 Study Sites in Lumbayao Dam, Bukidnon